Caroline Kennedy: United States Senate seat

+Vatican appointment controversy

+In April 2009, Kennedy was widely reported to have been rejected as the United States Ambassador to the Holy See, a position she had not publicly sought.
+The alleged rejection was said to have been due to her position in favor of abortion rights.
+The reports were later debunked by Holy See Press Director Federico Lombardi, who said no such nomination had been received by the Vatican.

 United States Ambassador to Japan (2013–2017)

 Kennedy returns from Tokyo Imperial Palace after presenting her credentials on November 19, 2013.

 On July 24, 2013, President Obama announced Kennedy as his nominee to be United States Ambassador to Japan to succeed Ambassador John Roos.
 The prospective nomination was first reported in February 2013 and, in mid-July 2013, formal diplomatic agreement to the appointment was reportedly received from the Japanese government.

 Kennedy makes her first statement after arriving at the Narita International Airport on November 15, 2013.

 On September 19, 2013, Kennedy sat before the Senate Foreign Relations Committee and responded to questions regarding her potential appointment.
 Kennedy explained that her focus would be military ties, trade, and student exchange if she was selected for the position.
 On September 30, 2013, the committee favorably reported her nomination to the Senate floor.
 She was confirmed on October 16, 2013, by voice vote as the first female U.S. Ambassador to Japan and was sworn in by Secretary of State John Kerry on November 12.
 Kennedy arrived in Japan on November 15 and met Japanese diplomats three days later.
 On November 19, NHK showed live coverage of Kennedy's arrival at the Imperial Palace to present her diplomatic credentials to Emperor Akihito.